|Star and Points Spinning on a Square

 |The face behind the quilts

-Coming up on September 23rd I will be teaching a 5 hour class at Over the Top Quilting Studio in Cedar Park, Texas on April 29, 2017 from 10:00 AM to
+Coming up on September 23rd I will be teaching another 5 hour class at Over the Top Quilting Studio in Cedar Park, Texas.
+The classes were basic "Building

 how to enhance a border using a rope tool or an oval ruler.
 The class includes design work on paper before moving onto a longarm